taylahlucas/ZoneController/README.md

 # ZoneController-React
-A simple interface for a device zone controller.
+A simple interface for a device zone controllers read from JSON data.
 Select the zones icon to toggle the zone on and off.

 ### Assumptions